fscorrupt/awesome-stars/README.md

 - [TheUltimateC0der/listrr](https://github.com/TheUltimateC0der/listrr) - listrr.pro creates and maintains lists on trakt.tv completely automated based on your filters.
 - [PCJones/MediathekArr](https://github.com/PCJones/MediathekArr) - Integrate ARD&ZDF Mediathek in Prowlarr, Sonarr and Radarr
 - [Tichau/FileConverter](https://github.com/Tichau/FileConverter) - File Converter is a very simple tool which allows you to convert and compress files using the context menu in windows explorer.
-- [GreemDev/Ryujinx](https://github.com/GreemDev/Ryujinx) - Experimental Switch emulator written in C#
+- [GreemDev/Ryujinx](https://github.com/GreemDev/Ryujinx) - Nintendo Switch emulator written in C#, originally created by gdkchan.
 - [tom-englert/RegionToShare](https://github.com/tom-englert/RegionToShare) - Helper app to share only a part of a screen via video conference apps
 - [rocksdanister/lively](https://github.com/rocksdanister/lively) - Free and open-source software that allows users to set animated desktop wallpapers and screensavers powered by WinUI 3.
 - [svrooij/WingetIntune](https://github.com/svrooij/WingetIntune) - Package any app from Winget to Intune - WinTuner